-- 4.1.1 Lice are wingless, blood-sucking insects and although there are over 500 species only three types are known to infect humans: - Pediculus humanus capitis (head louse): Refer to Appendix 1. - Pediculus humanus corporis (body and clothing louse): Refer to Appendix 5. - Pthirus pubis (pubic louse): Refer to Appendix 6.
+- 4.1.1 Lice are wingless, blood-sucking insects and although there are over 500 species only three types are known to infect humans: - Pediculosis Capitis: Refer to Appendix 1.

+- Pediculus humanus corporis (body and clothing louse): Refer to Appendix 5. - Pthirus pubis (pubic louse): Refer to Appendix 6.